-Hope Medical Group can begin performing early surgical terminations as early as three weeks from the first day of the last normal period — two weeks into the pregnancy.
-First trimester procedures are performed by vacuum aspiration, the safest and most modern method known.
-This procedure can be done up to 14 weeks after the first day of your last menstrual period.
-The entire process — examination, counseling, lab test, abortion procedure, and recovery — is completed in one visit of approximately two to three hours.
-The procedure itself takes less than 10 minutes.
-Patients experience cramping similar to menstrual cramps as the uterus contracts and returns to its normal size.
-Patients are given medication prior to the procedure.
-When patients leave us they feel like they are having a normal period as the uterus returns to its normal size.
+Hope Medical Group can begin performing early surgical terminations as early as four weeks from the first day of the last normal period— two weeks into the pregnancy.
+The entire process—lab work, examination, abortion procedure, and recovery—is completed in one visit of approximately two to three hours.
+The procedure itself takes less than five-ten minutes.
+Patients experience cramping similar to menstrual cramps as the uterus contracts.
+Patients are given medication prior to the procedure and afterwards usually feel like they are having a normal period as the uterus returns to its normal size.
 Most women return to work or school the next day.

 top of page

-This is performed by D&E (dilatation and evacuation), the safest and most modern method known for this length of pregnancy.
-It is done from the 14th week to 16.5 weeks after the first day of your last menstrual period.
+Abortions performed at Hope from the 14th week to 16.5 weeks after the first day of the last menstrual period require additional dilation of the cervix.
 The dilation process and the abortion are performed in one day.
-Patients are given medication prior to the procedure The patient can expect to be at the clinic three to five hours and when patients leave us they feel like they are having a normal period as the uterus returns to its normal size.
+Generally, however, more time is spent at the clinic than for first trimester abortion.
+Patients can expect to be at the clinic three to five hours and afterwards usually feel like they are having a period as the uterus returns to its normal size.
 Most women return to work or school the next day.

-Patients receiving first and second trimester abortion care at Hope Medical Group will need to have a driver as analgesic medication is given.
+Patients receiving surgical abortion care at Hope Medical Group will need to have a driver as analgesic medication is given.

 top of page

-Abortion services are provided on Tuesday mornings, Thursday afternoons, and Saturdays.
+Abortion services are provided on Tuesdays, Thursdays, and Saturdays.
 All patients MUST receive the state mandated doctor session at least 24 hours before receiving a surgical or medicine abortion in the state of Louisiana.
 You can expect to be at the clinic approximately two hours when you come in for your abortion appointment; however, the procedure itself takes less than 10 minutes.
 If you are receiving surgical abortion care we ask that you have a driver as you will be medicated.

 We provide the state required doctor sessions at different times every day except Sunday.
-These visits take about one hour and include an ultrasound exam.
+These visits take one to two hours and include an ultrasound exam.
 State law requires that these sessions be done at least 24 hours before the abortion but can occur several days or weeks before the procedure.

 top of page